Program Length: 3 semesters

 Bachelor's degree (or MA) with a GPA of at least 3.0 on a 4.0 scale, or 80 on a 100-point scale

-In case of restrictions connected to the COVID-19 situation, please note that this program has put in place an alternative of long-distance learning.
+In case of restrictions connected to the COVID-19 situation, please note that the program has put in place an alternative of long distance learning.
 If physical presence is not possible, you will be able to participate in your courses remotely and once permitted, resume them in person without this affecting your ability to complete the program.

 Sustainable development is the defining challenge of our time.
-Meeting it will require innovative ways to provide the global population with an environmentally sustainable and equitable supply of energy, water, and food that can help improve health, livelihoods, and wellbeing, especially for low-income communities in developing countries.
+Meeting that ongoing challenge will require innovative ways to provide the global population with an environmentally sustainable and equitable supply of energy, water, and food.
+In turn, this will help improve health, livelihoods, and wellbeing, especially for low-income communities in developing countries.

-This program integrates training in the theoretical foundations and the practical skills relevant to the study and practice of sustainable development.
+You’ll take onboard the theoretical foundations and the practical skills relevant for implementing sustainable development.

-All mandatory courses are concentrated in a single weekday throughout the first and second semesters of the program (fall and spring).
-Electives and opportunities for practical experience will be available throughout the week.
+Take your mandatory courses concentrated in a single weekday throughout the first and second semesters of the program.
+Electives and opportunities for practical experience are available throughout the week.

-You may enroll in the regular (non-thesis) or research (thesis) tracks.
-The non-thesis track is for students interested in pursuing non-academic careers in sustainable development; to be completed after the third semester.
-The research track is for students interested in conducting cutting edge applied research on sustainable development; to be completed in four semesters.
-The fourth semester is dedicated to guided research and thesis writing based on the third semester’s fieldwork.
+Choose between a regular (non-thesis) or research (thesis) track.
+The non-thesis track is for students interested in pursuing non-academic careers in sustainable development; the research track is for students interested in conducting cutting-edge applied research on sustainable development.